wix-playground/stylable-components/docs/auto-views.md

 * title: readable title
 * description: short description

-because the schemas are used to create GUI, it is sometimes usefull to define extra schemas for the same dataType, this should be used only for differnt views and not apply any different validation.
+because the schemas are used to create GUI, it is sometimes usefull to define extra schemas  for the same dataType (views), this should be used only for differnt views and not apply any different validation.

 in these cases it is usefull to have the view schemas extend on base schema that defines the validation

-* TBD: extend: unique id of base schema
+* TBD: viewOf: unique id of base schema

 ### validation/typings

-a schema can denote its acceptable type/types using the type keywork, available options: "string","number","boolean","null","array" or "object"
+a schema can denote its acceptable type/types using the type keyword, available options: "string","number","boolean","null","array" or "object"

 each type adds its own validation keywords: